junxit/us-congress-bills-109/metadata.md

 - 2006-07-28 — Introduced in House
 - 2006-07-28 — Introduced in House
 - 2006-07-28 — Referred to the House Committee on International Relations.
+- 2006-09-13 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2006-09-13 — Committee Consideration and Mark-up Session Held.
+- 2006-09-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-09-19 — Considered under suspension of the rules. (consideration: CR H6690-6692)
+- 2006-09-19 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+976.
+- 2006-09-19 — Mr. McCaul (TX) moved to suspend the rules and agree to the resolution.
+- 2006-09-20 — Considered as unfinished business. (consideration: CR H6786)
+- 2006-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-20 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 408 - 10, 2 Present (Roll no. 460). (text: CR 9/20/2006 H6690)
+- 2006-09-20 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 408 - 10, 2 Present (Roll no. 460).(text: CR 9/20/2006 H6690)